fastrgv/hbox/README.md

 **ver 1.4.3 -- 19feb2026**

 * Replaced pri4 function approximating the number of immovable boxes with an exact tally of nonPullable boxes.
 * Reran benchmarks.
-Still 61 out of 90.
+Now 63 out of 90.
 * Made some minor clarifications in documents.